-Our team at the Extreme Acadmey and the lovely folks at Shop on the Beach, both located on the beach slipway, tell us everything you need to know about finding the right wetsuit – and these watermen and women should know.
+Our team at the Wavehunters and the lovely folks at Shop on the Beach, both located on the beach slipway, tell us everything you need to know about finding the right wetsuit – and these watermen and women should know.

 Love them or hate them, wetsuits are an essential piece of kit for getting in the sea in Cornwall.
 But with today’s technology, being cold in the water shouldn’t be a problem.